-In recent years, Nasdaq has observed one area where investors may not have complete information.
+Nasdaq has identified one area where investors may not have complete or timely information.
 This is when third parties compensate directors in connection with their candidacy for and/or service on company Boards of Directors.
-This third-party compensation, which may not be publicly disclosed, arises when a shareholder privately offers to compensate nominee directors in connection with those nominees' candidacy or service as a director.
+This third-party compensation, which may not be publicly disclosed, arises when a shareholder privately offers to compensate nominee directors in connection with those nominees' candidacy or service as directors.
 These arrangements vary but may include compensating directors based on achieving benchmarks such as an increase in share price over a fixed term.

-$[\]underline{\text{See}}$ Rules 5250(b)(1), 5615(c)(2), 5605(c)(2)(B), 5605(d)(2)(B) and 5605(e)(3).
+&lt;sup>3 See Rules 5250(b)(1), 5615(c)(2), 5605(c)(2)(B), 5605(d)(2)(B) and 5605(e)(3).

-4 See Rule 5250(c).
+&lt;sup>4 See Rule 5250(c).

-Nasdaq believes these undisclosed compensation arrangements potentially raise several concerns, including that they may lead to conflicts of interest among directors and call into question their ability to satisfy their fiduciary duties.
+Nasdaq believes these undisclosed compensation arrangements potentially raise several concerns, including that they may lead to conflicts of interest among directors and call into question the directors' ability to satisfy their fiduciary duties.
 These arrangements may also tend to promote a focus on short-term results at the expense of long-term value creation.
 Nasdaq believes that enhancing transparency around third-party board compensation would help address these concerns and would benefit investors by making available information potentially relevant to investment and voting decisions.
 Nasdaq further believes that the proposed disclosure would not create meaningful burdens on directors or those making these payments nor on the companies required to make the disclosure.

-Accordingly, Nasdaq is proposing to adopt Rule 5250(c) to require listed companies to publicly disclose on or through the companies' website or proxy statement for the next annual meeting (or, if they do not file proxy statements, in Form 10-K or Form 20-F), all agreements and arrangements between any director or nominee and any person or entity (other than the company) that provide for compensation or other payment in connection with that person's candidacy or service as a director.
-The proposed rule is intended to be construed broadly and apply to both compensation and other forms of payment such has health insurance premiums that are made in connection with a person's candidacy or service as a director.
-Further, at a minimum, the disclosure should identify the parties to and the material terms of the agreement or arrangement.
+Accordingly, Nasdaq is proposing to adopt Rule 5250(b)(3) to require listed companies to publicly disclose on or through the companies' website or proxy statement for any shareholders' meeting at which directors are elected (or, if they do not file proxy statements, in Form 10-K or Form 20-F), the material terms of all agreements and arrangements between any director or nominee and any person or entity (other than the company) that provide for compensation or other payment in connection with that person's candidacy or service as a director.
+A company may make this disclosure through its website by hyperlinking to another website, which must be continuously accessible.
+If that website subsequently becomes inaccessible or that hyperlink inoperable, the company must promptly restore it or make other disclosure in accordance with this proposed rule.